 Answering the call to ministry and community bridge building, Archbishop Allen T.D.
 Wiggins, Senior Pastor of The Hope Church, Orlando, Florida, has established a world reputation for delivering timeless, inspirational messages of transformation.

 The Hope Church was founded September 18, 1983, by his parents, Reverend Dr. R.W. and Beulah Wiggins.
 In October 2001, the late Reverend Dr. R. W. Wiggins officially passed the mantle of leadership to his son, thereby elevating Reverend Allen T. D. Wiggins to the position of Senior Pastor.

-A lifelong resident of Florida, Bishop Wiggins and his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.
+Archbishop Wiggins, together with his wife, Lady Deborah Wiggins, are proud parents of five children: Michael, Brandy, Julian, Allen II, and Jonathan.